Monte Traversole 1441 m

 Starting point: Passo Nota 1208 m

-From the car park near Rifugio Alpini Passo Nota go back slightly along the access road to reach a junction where it start a road on the left (closed to traffic).
+From the car park near Rifugio Alpini Passo Nota go back slightly along the access road to reach a junction, where it start a road on the left (closed to traffic).
 The path takes the number 106 and follows a WWI military road, the Angelini Military Road.
-Take this road meandering through the woods, soon reaching the remains of some war shelters dating back to the WWI, where it's located an information table.
-Continue along the road, reaching the Baita Cerese and then two marked forks, which are ignored both, the first one on the left to Passo Bestana and Baita Segala and the second one on the right to Muravalle.
+Follow this road meandering through the woods, soon reaching the remains of some war shelters dating back to the WWI, where it's located an information table.
+Continue along the road, reaching the Baita Cerese and then two marked forks, both to be ignored, the first one on the left to Passo Bestana and Baita Segala and the second one on the right to Muravalle.
 Shortly before a curve to the right along the Angelini Military Road, a narrow path without signposts comes off to the left and starts to climb diagonally.
+Take this path.

 Rifugio Alpini di Passo Nota